An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: -limit set and asymptotic stability

+The proof of Proposition~\ref{null_set} is deferred to the Appendix~\ref{app:B}.
 This result allows to represent any trajectory $\gamma(y_0) \subset \Omega$ as a solution to a simpler linear system characterizing $\Omega$.
 By inserting the result of Proposition \ref{null_set} in the equation \eqref{A2} we find that any mild solution $y(t)$ of \eqref{ivp} with $y(t)\in\Omega$ for all $t\ge 0$, satisfies the following system:

 together with the additional boundary condition $u(t,L)=0$.
 We will show that this system is overdetermined.
 To this end we first investigate the system \eqref{projected_system} without the condition $u(t,L)=0$, and only incorporate it later.